 Medicaid is a government-assistance program for individuals who qualify based on their income.
 If you don’t have insurance coverage, you may apply for Medicaid, and if you are accepted, it will work just like health insurance to cover your bills.
 You can’t receive Medicaid coverage until PIP has been used up, so be sure your providers know that and bill the correct entity.

 Getting in Touch With a Lawyer

 It’s important to get your medical bills paid on time so you don’t end up in financial trouble.
-If you were in a car accident, contact a car accident attorney, like the attorneys at Kamper & Estrada, PLLC. to help you find the resources that will help you get those bills paid.
+If you were in a car accident, contact a car accident attorney, to help you find the resources that will help you get those bills paid.